 (2) The column of "Profit or loss of investee company for the period" shall be filled in the amount of profit or loss of each investee company for the period.
 (3) The column of "Gains or losses recognized during the period" shall be filled in only for each subsidiary and equity-method investee recognized by the (public) company.
 The remainder is not required.
-When filling in the "Amount of current profit or loss of each subsidiary recognized as a direct investment", the amount of current profit or loss of each subsidiary includes the investment income or loss that shall be recognized in accordance with the regulations for its reinvestment.
+When filling "Amount of current profit or loss of each subsidiary recognized as a direct investment", the amount of current profit or loss of each subsidiary includes the investment income or loss that shal with the regulations for its reinvestment.